 There is no antidote to ficus exposure and treatment is aimed at managing clinical signs which may include fluid therapy to prevent or treat dehydration and electrolyte derangements, withhold food for 24 hours or switch the cat to a bland diet to rest the gastrointestinal tract.

 The only way to prevent Ficus ingestion is to keep plants of this species out of the house.
-However, as the effects of exposure are generally wild and self-limiting.
+However, the effects of exposure are generally mild and self-limiting.
 Kittens are more prone to chewing than older cats, although some adults will show an interest in plants.

 Grow cat-safe plants such as catnip or cat grass for cats who have a habit of chewing plants and look at other ways to distract them such as play therapy, trees and perches and interactive toys and puzzles.